Our pick of the best non-alcoholic drinks

 Three Spirit uses a potent mixture of plants and herbs to mimic the effect of alcohol on the brain.

 One of several varieties, Nightcap includes relaxing lemon balm, valerian and hops to soothe the mind.
-The adaptogenic ashwagandha herb helps combat stress and white willow bark comforts and revives.
+The adaptogenic ashwagandha herbs helps combat stress and white willow bark comforts and revives.

 This luxurious infusion of flavours includes wood, bright spices and citrus herbs.
 This drink will help you to unwind as the evening draws in.